Skip to Content

 Take a look for blue jays, American crows, downy woodpeckers, and European starlings when you’re birdwatching in your New Orleans backyard.

-• Blue jays are easy to identify with their bright blue plumage and loud calls.
-They’re omnivorous and visit feeders often.
+• Blue jays are easy to identify with their bright blue plumage and loud calls, known for their surprising behaviors and intelligence traits Blue Jay Facts

 • Introduced European starlings flock together in large numbers and can be aggressive at feeders.